eecs-330/winter2020/pages/_lectures/17lecture.md

     date: 1988
 ---

-We'll be talking about the design principles discussed in the second chapter of Norman's book in lecture today:
+We'll be talking about the rest of the Norman design principles from Chapter 1:
 1. Conceptual Models
 2. Natural Mappings
 3. Constraints